wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 Run the app and click `MAKE PHONE CALL` to start a call.
 The permissions dialogue will appear and after granting the permissions the call will start.

-> Remainder: we defined the phone number earlier in NCCO
+> Remainder: we defined the phone number earlier in the `NCCO`

 The state of the application will be updated to `SdkState.ON_CALL` and the UI will be updated: